-- 1. Increase number of owner occupied dwelling units.
-This can be accomplished by taking the following actions: - a.
+a.
 Improve the economic environment for home buying families.
-Use federal and private money to give incentives to homebuyers in the form of: - i.
+Use federal and private money to give incentives to homebuyers in the form of:

+- i.
 Low interest mortgage loans - ii.
 Down payment and closing cost assistance - iii.
 Rehabilitation loans and grants - iv.
 Weatherization grants and loans - b.
 Prevent encroachment of new multifamily units. - c.
-Reduce illegal multi-family units through enforcement of zoning laws. - d.
-Convert stressed (over-occupied and under parked) rentals to single family homes through out-right purchase or gap financial assistance.
+Reduce illegal multi-family units through enforcement of zoning laws.

-- 2. Restore the physical condition of streets and front yards in neighborhoods. - a.
+- Restore the physical condition of streets and front yards in neighborhoods. - a.
 Remove illegal parking from city rights-of-way - i.
 Assist in relocation - ii.
-Review winter street parking regulations - b.
-Relocate illegal parking from front yards. - i.
+Review winter street parking regulations - Relocate illegal parking from front yards. Ь. - i.
 Assist in relocation - ii.
 Parking is not allowed in the front yard, however, currently paving is not regulated in front yards.
 Vehicular paving should be limited to legal parking only to ensure that front yards are green. - iii.
 Institute an ordinance change to prevent paving in front yard. - c.
 Restore curbs, gutters, parkstips, landscape, and trees along streets. - d.
 Improve walkability of neighborhoods with continuous and connected walks everywhere. - e.
 Install street lights in neighborhoods.
 Where inadequate, install new lights.
 Repair and upgrade existing street lights. - f.
-Rebuild streets that are in poor repair. - g.
-Provide meaningful penalties to discourage further violators. - 3.
-Prevent encroachment of non-single family uses. - 4.
+Rebuild streets that are in poor repair. - Provide meaningful penalties to discourage further violators. g. - 3.
+Prevent encroachment of non-single family uses.

 Accomplish a series of Model Streets Projects.
-The city should initiate an on-going project which will restore neighborhood streets to their single family character, with well maintained roadway pavement, walks, curbs, gutters, parkstrips, street trees, landscaped front yards, and home facades.
-This will include new installation of street improvements where necessary. - 5.
-Implement a Good Neighbor Program. - a.
-Cleanup, fix-up initiatives. - b.
-Prevent disrepair. - 6.
-Stay the Course.
+The city should initiate an on-go-4. ing project which will restore neighborhood streets to their single family character, with well maintained roadway pavement, walks, curbs, gutters, parkstrips, street trees, landscaped front yards, and home facades.
+This will include new installation of street improvements where necessary.

+- 5. Implement a Good Neighbor Program.

+- a.
+Cleanup, fix-up initiatives.

+- b.
+Prevent disrepair.

+6. Stay the Course.
 Sustaining quality neighborhoods requires long range commitment and continuity by citizens, elected officials, and staff.
 Cities which have protected their neighborhoods from deterioration have disallowed encroachment of offending uses over a long period of time.
 In Logan, as with other college towns, some portions of neighborhoods have been allowed to transition to mixed residential development.
 Erosions of the single family residential base always follows.
 Restoring these neighborhoods is complicated and costly.
 More significant is the reality that restoring requires a sustained commitment by city officials for many years.